justinpolackal/montecarlosimulation/README.md

 ```

 ### Setting up variable_pdfs input
-The parameters for each distribution will be different.
-Currently, following distributions are supported.
+Parameters for each distribution will be different.
+These parameters are used to generate randome samples for the respective variable.

+Following distributions are supported currently.
 The example below shows mandatory keys to be present in the dictionary, for a given distribution:

 *normal:*
 ```